 Photo obtained from USFWS Digital Library System

-SCIENTIFIC NAME: American Wigeon (Anas
+SCIENTIFIC NAME: American Wigeon (Anas americana) male.

 OTHER NAMES: Baldpate, robber duck, gray duck

 STATUS: Common in winter, spring, and fall, and occasional in summer in all regions.
 Low Conservation Concern.